improvess/raspberry-as-gige-camera/README.md

 This code is in its early stages.
 It is not battle-tested neither ready for production yet at all.

+## Contribute

+Contributions are very welcome!
+Check below for next steps and file an issue if you find something weird or wrong.
+PR's are super welcome as well!

 ## TODO: Next steps

 - Improving protocol description